 Price: Pay-one-price admission: $30 (includes all rides); $20 for Kiddyland; $10 for spectators; free for children younger than 2.
 Westchester County residents receive $5 off with beach, pool, and mini-golf access.

 Along with many rides, Rye Playland has a beach, pool, boardwalk, and pier with lake boating, picnic area, and mini-golf.
-Indoor skating is still closed for construction, but hoping to be open for the 2014-2015 season.
-There are fireworks every Wednesday and Friday night in the summer, starting in July.
+Indoor skating is also now open.
+There are fireworks every Friday night in the summer, starting in July.
 The summer season for the beach begins June 21.

 16 Old Route 9 West, Fishkill

 This water park features family fun and entertainment for all.
 Rides and slides including a lazy river and Bob the Builder Splash Works.
-New attraction: Safari Outpost, an animal show.
+New attraction: Arctic Mammoth, a thriller raft ride with drops and vortex loops opening mid-summer.

 2549 Splish Splash Drive, Calverton

-Hours: May 24-Sept 1.
-Hours vary; check the website; Weekends only until June 14.
+Hours: May 23-Sept.
+7. Hours vary; check the website; Weekends only until June 19.

 Features 96 exciting acres of rides and water slides for all ages, ranging from the Lazy River to the Cliff Diver, where you can drop eight stories in three seconds, and Dr. Von Dark’s Tunnel of Terror, a water ride with a 40-foot drop and many spins and slides against a backdrop of total darkness.
 New for 2013: Bootlegger’s Run, New York’s only water roller coaster.
 New for 2014: Battle of Mutiny Bay, an interactive water battle ride.